kimjoar/writings/understanding-backbone.md

  });
 ```

-Now we only set up our application when the DOM is loaded, and
+Now we only bootstrap our application when the DOM is loaded, and
 everything else is moved out of `$(document).ready`.
 The steps we have
-taken so far has given us two easily testable components which each have
+taken so far has given us two components which are easier to test and a
-their responsibility.
-However, there are still several ways we can clean
+more well-defined responsibility.
+However, there is still much to clean
-up the code even more.
-Let's start by splitting the submit handler in
+up.
+Let's start by splitting the submit handler in `NewStatusView` into
-`NewStatusView` into its own `addStatus` method:
+its own `addStatus` method:

 ```diff
  var Statuses = function() {